Team building and management

 If you are looking to improve teamwork among your employees, there is a term you should know, and that is “Agile methodologies”.
 You may not have heard of this term before, but in recent years it has become a significant trend in the business world.
 It emerged in 2001 after a meeting where Kent Beck, a software engineer from the United States, gathered several industry experts to discuss software development processes.

-During this meeting, they drafted the Agile Manifesto, which proposed alternatives to the usual development and management processes, as these tended to be very rigid and strict.
-In contrast, Agile methodologies asserted that people are more important than processes, and that it is the latter that should adapt to people, not the other way around.
+During this meeting, they drafted the Agile Manifesto, which proposed alternatives to the traditional development and management processes, as these were often very rigid and strict.
+In contrast, Agile methodologies assert that people are more important than processes, and that it is the processes that should adapt to people, not the other way around.
 For this reason, at Teaming Labs, we will explain what this methodology is and its applications in team management.

 What is Agile methodology and what is it for?

 Agile methodologies are processes through which teams can manage projects by breaking them down into small phases, based on the constant collaboration of the people involved.
-In fact, one of the principles of the manifesto is that information is best communicated face-to-face, making team meetings critically important.
-Additionally, these methods help teams provide quick responses to situations that arise during projects, and they promote a high-quality final outcome.
+In fact, one of the principles of the manifesto is that information is best conveyed face-to-face, which makes team meetings critically important.
+Additionally, these methods help teams provide quick responses to situations that arise during projects, and they encourage high-quality final outcomes.

 agile-strategy